LiheYoung/ST-PlusPlus/README.md

 # ST++

-**the official implementation for 'Make Self-training Work Better for Semi-supervised Semantic Segmentation'**
+**The official implementation for 'ST++: Make Self-training Work Better for Semi-supervised Semantic Segmentation'**

 **In progress**